itsMannuYadav/am_i_rich/README.md

 This project holds a special place as it is my very first Flutter application, created after completing Angela Yu's popular Flutter course, "The Complete 2021 Flutter Development Bootcamp with Dart."
 The course provided a comprehensive introduction to Flutter and Dart, and this app is a testament to the skills and concepts I learned during the course.

+Interestingly, "Am I Rich?" gained popularity not because of its features but as a symbol of being rich.
+It became a fun and quirky way for users to showcase their "wealth" by simply displaying a diamond on their screens.
+This unique concept made it a memorable app despite its simplicity.

 ## Features

 - Cross-platform support: Runs on Android, iOS, Web, Windows, macOS, and Linux.